blinkyboi/GHA-DMD-SH/README.md

 # Demand Console GitHub Runner Provisioner

-### This repo is made to help automate setup of self-hosted github actions workflow runner.
+### This repo is made to help automate setup of self-hosted github actions workflow runner on Windows 10 (x64) machines.

 `download.ps1`
 Covers the main logic of setting up the runner.
 It **does not**, however, bind it to your github account using a token.